Unrealized Projects 1930-1934

 TOSCA (1930)

-Viertel also considered Somerset Maughan to write the screenplay .
-Nothing turned out.
+Viertel also considered Somerset Maughan to write the screenplay.
+Nothing came of it.

 SOURCES: GARBO Book